cyclus/cycaless/README.rst

   * Use a branching workflow similar to the one described at http://progit.org/book/ch3-4.html.

-  * The "develop" branch is how cycamore developers will share (generally compilable) progress when we are not yet ready for the code to become 'production'.
+  * The "develop" branch is how cycaless developers will share (generally compilable) progress when we are not yet ready for the code to become 'production'.

   * Keep your own "master" and "develop" branches in sync with the upstream repository's